 - Using a circular glass or cookie cutter, cut discs in your flattened dough.

 - Place the dough discs on a clean, dry towel covered with another towel and leave to rise for 30 minutes

 - When your small dough discs are ready, heat a heavy pan (nonstick pan) on medium heat

 - Once the pan is hot enough, place your Batbouts without using any fat.

-- Turn over the breads to the other side every 15 seconds until browned on top.
-You will see that your little Moroccan breads puff up when cooked.
+- Turn over the bread to the other side every 15 seconds until browned on top.
+You will see that your little Moroccan bread puffs up when cooked.
 It is a good sign of success!
 But, sometimes, the steam finds some way to escape out and the pita bread does not puff up as a result.
-To fix this, you have to press gently the bread with your spatula and force the steam to get trapped inside and form the pocket required.
+To fix this, you have to press gently the bread with your spatula and force the steam to get trapped inside and form the pocket required

 Pay attention to the cooking, Batbout cooks very quickly.

 Keep your wonderful pitas wrapped in a towel.
 The steam will be captured, but the bread will still have room to breathe and stay soft and warm.
 Do not wrap them in a cling wrap, since they might get soggy, and the taste would not be like you wish!

 This Moroccan pita bread is so cute and delicious!
 They are super soft and chewy, and you will not stop making them as soon as you taste them!